pesterhazy/presumably/posts/fixmes.md

 // FIXME: time cmplexity is O(n2), check if fast enough
 ```

-Sometimes FIXMEs concern trivial matters, like the question of how to get a value, like a user-id, from inside the context of an existing function.
-But even trivialities require attention, and I might not have enough mental bandwidth to deal with the issue in addition to the main problem I'm trying to solve.
-Other times the issue is more substantial and will require serious thought to resolve.
-But although the issue may be interesting, it is still off-topic relative to my current interest, and although I will need to come back to this, it's often best to leave the matter to one side for now.
+Sometimes FIXMEs concern trivial matters, like the question of how to get a user-id from inside the context of an existing function.
+But even trivialities require attention, and I often lack the mental bandwidth to deal with the issue in addition to the main problem I'm trying to solve.
+Other issues are more substantial and will require serious thought to resolve.
+But although doing this work may be interesting, it is still off-topic relative to my current focus, and although I will need to come back to this, it's often best to leave the matter to one side for now.

-Of the various code-wrangling maneuvers made possible by FIXMEs, hardcoding, a form of wishful thinking, is my favorite.
-I frequently find while writing a function that a dependency value is awkward to retrieve without going on an extended refactoring safari.
-Wishful thinking, one of the most undervalued techniques in software engineering, begins with a what-if question.
-What if we had access to the user's id here?
+My favorite of all the various code-wrangling maneuvers made possible by FIXMEs is hardcoding, a form of wishful thinking.
+I frequently find while writing a function that a dependency value is awkward to retrieve without going on a refactoring safari.
+Wishful thinking begins with a what-if question.
+What if we had access to the id here?
 Well, let's just pretend that we already do by hardcoding the value here.
 This will only work for one particular user, of course, so it's not a generic solution - quite the opposite.
-But hardcoding a laughably specific solution will help you explore the problem space now and make progress on the design without worrying about specifics - a generic solution will come later.
+But hardcoding a laughably specific solution will help you make progress on the design without worrying about details - a generic solution will come later.

-Another maneuver that can help is the stub.
-If there are multiple cases to consider, I often find myself using what could be called an active FIXME:
+Another maneuver that can help is the partial implementation.
+If there are multiple cases to consider, I often find myself beginning with a stub and replacing the missing case with what could be called an active FIXME:

 ```
 switch (v) {